 Tombstone 600k Description

 The route starts on Cortaro Rd in Marana/Tucson.
-The first part of the
+The new route takes

-Blow by Blow: First off, we'll climb Gates Pass in Tucson Mountain
+Blow by Blow: First off, we'll climb Gates Pass (the

 Park - a virtual saguaro and cactus forest.
 After that we're only on